Requesting permission for noise pollution for construction and demolition

 • You ensure that the noise disturbance is as short as possible.

-• You inform people in the neighborhood in good time when you are going to build or demolish.
+• You tell people in the neighborhood in time when you are going to build or demolish.

 Term

 The municipality will decide on your application within 8 weeks.
-Is this not possible?
+Is that not possible?
 Then the municipality may extend this period 1 time.

 Objection and appeal